 - Landscape resilience

 - Wildfire ignitions and preventions

 - Fuels management, wildfire extent and intensity

 - Wildfire response and suppression effectiveness

-- Fire adapted human communities
+- Fire adapted communities

 - Firefighter safety

 - Smoke management and impacts

 - Public acceptance and policy effectiveness

 In this report, we have summarized and consolidated the efforts of the individual subteams.
-Subteam reports are available in their entirety at www.forestandrangelands.gov.
+Various subteam reports are available at www.forestandrangelands.gov.